 The Forest and Natural Resource Management major prepares students to plan, implement, and research the management, protection, and sustainable use of forests and their related environments, including timber, water, wildlife, recreation, and cultural and aesthetic resources.
 The curriculum provides a unique integration of the physical, biological, and social sciences with managerial sciences and policy, field skill development, and technologies for measuring and monitoring natural resources.
 Students are also trained in problem-solving to address local, regional, and global issues.

 Depending upon their choice of specialization, graduates of this program find positions as foresters, park managers, urban foresters, land and water resource managers, conservationists, habitat managers, ecologists, geographic information systems specialists, resource analysts/consultants, silviculture and restoration specialists, nursery managers, land acquisition specialists, recreation planners, environmental planners, researchers and educators.
-Principal employers are described below by specialization.
+Principal employers are described above by specialization.
 Related minors are also available.

 Additionally, this major provides excellent preparation in the fundamental and applied sciences.
 This preparation is essential for graduate study, and for careers in research and teaching.